The Ultimate QNUPS Guide

 What Can Be Included?

-With a QNUPS, you can put in almost anything you like including residential property and just about any kind of assets that are traditionally associated with retirement funding.
+With a QNUPS, you can put in almost anything you like including residential property and just about any kind of assets2 that are traditionally associated with retirement funding.
 QNUPS can also hold things like antiques and fine wines.

 When And What Can You Take Out?

 Similar to any UK private pension scheme, you can only access your benefits after the age of 55.
 However, it could be possible to get a loan from the scheme before you reach the age of 55.
-Depending on the scheme’s rules, you may be permitted you to access larger tax free lump sums earlier than a normal UK pension.
+Depending on the scheme’s rules, you may be permitted you to access larger tax free lump sums3 earlier than a normal UK pension.
 Continue reading our QNUPS guide for all the assets that can be included.

 How Much Do I Need To Invest?

-Though QNUPS and QROPS are both overseas pension schemes, some of the benefits of QNUPS are outstanding.
+Though QNUPS and QROPS4 are both overseas pension schemes, some of the benefits of QNUPS are outstanding.
 This is especially in the area of its flexibility in accepting assets as well as cash and its most popular UK inheritance tax charge mitigation.
 However, when it comes to QNUPS minimum values there are certain factors that should be considered.
 Make sure you are well informed before getting a private pension plan!
 Luckily for you we have all the information you need!

 There is no stipulated minimum value.
 However, as you will discover in reading this QNUPS guide, you need to be aware that UK tax charges may be applicable if an individual exceeds the UK Lifetime Allowance limit.
 The current UK lifetime allowance limit 2011/2012 stands at £1.5 million.
 Although there is technically no minimum value to transfer your pension, service providers recommend a minimum amount of £100,000.